Thom52/apollo-11-mission/README.md

 ## Future Features
-While the current version of the project is fully functional, we have some exciting features planned for future updates.
-Here are a few ideas that we didn't have time to implement in this release:
+While the current version of the project is fully functional, I have some features planned for future updates that I didn't have time to implement in this release.

-1. **Client Galleries**:
+1. **Interactive Images**:
-   - Allow photographers to create private galleries for clients to view and download their photos securely.
-2. **Online Booking and Scheduling**:
-   - Implement a booking system that allows clients to schedule sessions with photographers, choose dates, and make payments online.
-3. **Photo Editing Tools**:
-   - Integrate basic photo editing tools like cropping, rotating, and applying filters directly on the website to enhance user-generated photos.
+   - As users hover over the images on the Images Page their scale will increase causing them to pop off the page and a text overlay giving more context on the photo will appear.
+   - Clicking the photos will also take the user to the image source page on the official NASA webpage.
+2. **Astronaut Page**:
+   - Create a page to provide a historical bakground on the astronauts of the Apollo 11 mission.
+Provide images and media to further increase the content of the information as well as links to relevant pages on the astronauts.
+3. **NASA Page**:
+   - Create a page detailing the historical timeline of NASA from the origin of the Apollo programme up to the launch of Apollo 11.
+Provide details on the previous Apollo missions and how they affected the overall success of Apollo 11, with multimedia and links to support it.
-4. **Print Ordering**:
+4. **Audio Link**:
-   - Enable clients to order prints, canvases, or other products featuring their favorite photos directly from the website.
+   - Include a controllable audio link on all the pages that allow the users to listen to the countdown of Apollo 11 as well as chatter between the astronaut and mission control to create ambient background noise as they explore the webpage.
-5. **Portfolio Builder**:
+5. **Interactive Moon**:
-   - Provide photographers with tools to easily create and customize their online portfolios, including options for different styles and layouts.
-6. **Blog or News Section**:
-   - Add a blog or news section to share photography tips, behind-the-scenes stories, and updates about your services.
+   - Using NASA's official - Eyes on the Solar System map, create a page that allows the user to explore the moon via an interactive control panel.

 <hr>